Vikas Khanna

-Vikas Khanna (born 14 November 1971) is an Indian chef, restaurateur, cookbook writer, filmmaker and humanitarian.
-He is one of the judges of MasterChef India.
-He is based in New York City.
+Vikas Khanna is an Indian-American celebrity chef, restaurateur, cookbook writer, and filmmaker.
+He is one of the judges of MasterChef India since its beginning.

 Early life and education

-Khanna was born in Amritsar, India, to Davinder and Bindu Khanna.
-His mother still lives there.
+Khanna was born in Amritsar, India in a Punjabi family.
 He did his schooling at St. Francis School, Amritsar.
 He was born with a leg deformity (club foot) and wasn't able to run until he was 13 years old.
-He was inspired by his Biji (grandmother) who loved to cook, and her kitchen became a part of his foundational training.
+He graduated from Manipal Academy of Higher Education in 1991 where he studied hotel management.
+He then studied at Culinary Institute of America and New York University.